What Is My Home Worth? How to Use Free Automated Valuation Models

 A full, professional appraisal will always be performed by a trained, licensed appraiser.
 Typically, a homebuyer will pay for the appraisal required by the lender as part of the purchase process.

-Each state has a vigorous process for appraisers to receive initial and ongoing training specific to the real estate market and laws of the state.
+Each state has a vigorous process for appraisers to receive initial and ongoing training specific to the real estate market and the laws of the state.
 They are trained to use multiple qualitative and quantitative data points to determine a fair, accurate value.

 There are a few different methods that appraisers use to value a home: